Code of Corporate Disclosure

 Clause 8 of the Regulations mandates the Board of Directors of every listed company to formulate a Code of Practices & Procedures for fair disclosure of Unpublished Price Sensitive Information (UPSI) that it would follow in order to adhere to each of the Principles set out in Schedule A to the Regulations, without diluting the provisions of these regulations in any manner.

-Accordingly this policy was formulated based on the principles of Fair Disclosure of unpublished price sensitive information as set out in Schedule A of the Regulations and is in effect since 15.05.2015.
+Accordingly, this policy has been formulated based on the principles of Fair Disclosure of unpublished price sensitive information as set out in Schedule A of the Regulations and is in effect since 15.05.2015.

-Further, pursuant to Clause 2A of SEBI (Prohibition of Insider Trading) Amendment Regulations, 2018 (hereinafter referred to as ‘Amendment Regulations’ notified on 31.12.2018) which shall come into force with effect from 01.04.2019, the board of directors of a listed company shall make a policy for determination of “legitimate purposes” as a part of “Code of Fair Disclosure and Conduct” formulated under Regulation 8.
-Accordingly this revised Policy (which also include policy for determination of “legitimate purposes”) shall be effective from 01.04.2019
+Further, this policy is compliant of Regulation 3(2A) of the Regulations which mandates that the board of directors of a listed company shall make a policy for determination of “legitimate purposes” as a part of “Code of Fair Disclosure and Conduct” formulated under Regulation 8.

 A) Definitions